Subscribe

 How Your Organization Can Take Advantage of the Section 179 Tax Deduction

-One way to save on new equipment, such as office printers or copiers, and large-scale digital production printers, is to use the tax advantage of the Section 179 deduction.
-This tax advantage allows businesses to receive significant savings at tax time by deducting qualifying business equipment and software.
-These savings will make purchasing equipment more affordable in 2021.
+One way to save on office equipment, such as printers or copiers, and large-scale wide format printers, is to use the tax advantage of the IRS Section 179 deduction.
+This tax advantage allows eligible small businesses to receive significant savings at tax time by deducting qualifying business equipment and software.
+These savings will make purchasing equipment more affordable in 2023.

 Before learning how your organization can benefit, let's discuss what Section 179 is and the general requirements.